sny-tanaka/slack-emoji-on-github/README.md

 This is a Chrome extension that allows you to display custom Slack emojis on github.

 ## Install
+[TBD] This extension is currently under review by Google

 ## How to use
 ### Get Slack token